ludovic-m/training-terraform/README.md

 }
 ```

-- The first line indicates which Terraform provider is to be used
+- The first block declares which Terraform providers will be used
+- The second block configure the `azurerm` provider declared in the first block
-- The second block will create a resource group named `rg-training`
+- The third block will create a resource group named `rg-training`

 Open a terminal, and go to the directory you just created.